LACMTA/loader/README.md

 ## You now have a working Graph.obj file and you should be able to run the OTP server.
 Try it!

 ## Introduce the graph object
+# *You don't need to do this if you followed the steps above!*

 ```
 java -Xmx2G -jar ott/loader/otp/graph/lax/otp.jar \